difelice/undoware-net/contents/donate/index.md

 Help me Get Fat
 ===============

+There are two ways.

+The first is [Flattr](http://flattr.com), an awesome service for giving money to worthy causes.
+You set up an account and fill up your online wallet, and configure how much to give every time you 'flattr' someone.
+It even integrates with your various social media 'likes' and stars and favourites and +1&rsquo; or what-have-you.
+Quick, painless, virtuous.
+Click the button below.

+<script id='flattrbtn'>(function(i){var f,s=document.getElementById(i);f=document.createElement('iframe');f.src='//api.flattr.com/button/view/?uid=undoware&url='+encodeURIComponent(document.URL);f.title='Flattr';f.height=62;f.width=55;f.style.borderWidth=0;s.parentNode.insertBefore(f,s);})('flattrbtn');</script>

+If Flattr is too fashionable for you, and you think old school is best, PayPal it is!

 You can send me $5 (that is five U.S. dollars) by clicking the big yellow PayPal 'donate' button right below this sentence.
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">